Backgammon: Mediterranean and West Asian cultural significance

-Internet play

-Backgammon software has been developed not only to play and analyze games, but also for people to play one another over the internet.
-Dice rolls are provided by random or pseudorandom number generators.
-Real-time online play began with the First Internet Backgammon Server in July 1992, but there are now a range of options, many of which are commercial.

-Play and analysis
+Studies and analysis

 Backgammon has been studied considerably by computer scientists.
 Neural networks and other approaches have offered significant advances to software for gameplay and analysis.
 With 15 white and 15 black counters and 24 possible positions, backgammon has 18 quintillion possible legal positions.

 The first strong computer opponent was BKG 9.8.
 It was written by Hans Berliner in the late 1970s on a DEC PDP-10 as an experiment in evaluating board game positions.
 Early versions of BKG played badly even against poor players, but Berliner noticed that its critical mistakes were always at transitional phases in the game.
 He applied principles of fuzzy logic to improve its play between phases, and by July 1979, BKG 9.8 was strong enough to play against the reigning world champion Luigi Villa.
 It won the match 7–1, becoming the first computer program to defeat a world champion in any board game.
 Berliner stated that the victory was largely a matter of luck, as the computer received more favorable dice rolls.

 In the late 1980s, backgammon programmers found more success with an approach based on artificial neural networks.
 TD-Gammon, developed by Gerald Tesauro of IBM, was the first of these programs to play near the expert level.
 Its neural network was trained using temporal difference learning applied to data generated from self-play.
 According to assessments by Bill Robertie and Kit Woolsey, TD-Gammon's play was at or above the level of the top human players in the world.
 Woolsey said of the program that "There is no question in my mind that its positional judgment is far better than mine."